brenwell/pixi-center/README.md

 ### Round to pixel

-By default pixi-center will play objects on whole pixels, by rounding them.
+By default **pixi-center** will place objects on whole pixels by rounding them.
 Which is great for text as it will be crystal clear.
 However at times this behaviour is undesirable.
-Passing the options with `round:false` as the last argument will disable this.
+Passing an options object with `round:false` as the last argument will disable this.

 ```js
 label.centerX( undefined, {round: false} )